the-tatanka/personal-website/docs/miscellaneous/remote-presentations.md

 - Even when the audience can’t respond, keep it conversational: One way to simulate the back and forth nature of a conversation is to ask **rhetorical questions** throughout your presentation.
 For example, when you introduce a new idea, you might say, _Are you ready to try something new?_ Or, if you want people to notice something, you might say, _Do you see the shift from low to high on the chart?_

 - Empathize: By taking a few moments before a presentation to put yourself in the shoes of the listener, you will feel more emotionally connected to them when you speak.

+- Tooling:

+  - Prepare files in advance with tools that your team is comfortable and able to use

+  - Choosing the right tools can make it easier to provide feedback: Look for a low entry barrier so that nondesigners can easily accomplish their tasks.

+  - Select one tool rather than a collection of tools: Using a single tool minimizes the chance that people will be lost in the process.

+- Set a timeline for feedback collection and stick to it

+- Replicating Hallway Conversations:

+  - Set a recurring time for the team to meet with the intention of collaborating: Work together on anything that’s needed - as the team gets used to it, this meeting won’t be seen as forced.

+  - Start meetings with an informal discussion to allow team members time to build relationships

+  - Try a full-day video conference to replicate in-office communication: No formal agenda, but team members can unmute when they want to ask a question or work through a design problem together in the moment without having to schedule a separate meeting.
+Consider starting with a quarter- or half-day and only do this occasionally.

+- Maintaining a clear direction:

+  - Clearly (and redundantly) communicate expectations and goals before, during, and after the workshop with written reminders, invitations, and verbal reminders

+  - Have a single source of truth so that all requirements, documentation, and updated designs live in one place

+  - Provide clear documentation when handing off designs: The audience will determine whether your documentation should be about how interactions will work or the importance of features to the business.

+  - Check in with team members frequently: Don’t be afraid to show incomplete or messy work.

 ## Embedded Presentation